alf45tar/Pedalino/README.md

 - 10 banks
 - MIDI channel, MIDI note, MIDI control code, MIDI program change can be configured by each pedal and by each bank.
 - Invert polarity via software
-- Individual calibration of expression pedal
+- Individual calibration of expression pedals
-- IR Remote control
-- Remote control via Bluetooth
+- Configuration via IR/Bluetooth remote control
-- Each parameters can be configured by menu.
-Configuration is saved into EEPROM.
-Non need to re-compile the program.

 ## Requirements
 - Arduino Mega 2560 R3 or equivalent (a lite version for Arduino Uno R3 is on the way)